 Labor Day 2019 will be observed on Monday.

 Labor Day has its origins in the labor union movement, specifically the eight-hour day movement, which advocated eight hours for work, eight hours for recreation, and eight hours for rest.
 In the United States, the first Labor Day holiday was celebrated on Tuesday, September 5, 1882 only in New York City.
 The idea spread widely and quickly with the growth of labor organizations.
 Finally, after 3 years from the first celebration, in 1885, Labor Day was celebrated in many industrial centers of the United States.

 Oregon was the first state to make this date a holiday on February 21, 1887.
 By the time it became a federal holiday countrywide in 1894, thirty states were already celebrating Labor Day officially.

-In this article you will find the Labor Day meaning and importance, we will look at the historical development of this special day, its forms of celebration, the institutions that are open and closed, and all the Labor Day dates from 2019 to 2025.
+In this article you will find the Labor Day meaning and importance, we will look at the historical development of this special day, its forms of celebration, the institutions that are open and closed.

 What is Labor Day?